 Like with all loans, defaulting on an MCA loan can lead to aggressive collection efforts and can be devastating to your business’s cash flow and future credit opportunities.

-While there are many funding options available to businesses, not many are in the MCA category of ease of approval and speed.
+While there are many funding alternatives available to businesses, not many fall within the MCA category with the same ease of approval and speed.
 A few that might be considered as alternatives to MCAs:

 Personal Loans: